 IV therapy is the administration of fluids, blood and medicine directly into a vein through a needle, and it's a common practice across the nursing profession.
 Certification courses prepare students who did not receive specialized IV therapy training during their nursing education.

-Most programs require a pre-study curriculum in conjunction with classroom training, which is usually developed to meet individual state nursing standards.
+Most IV therapy certification courses have a pre-study curriculum in conjunction with classroom training, which is usually developed to meet individual state nursing standards.
 Such standards may regulate what types of IV therapy LPNs may provide, as well as in what setting.
 For example, some states allow LPNs to provide IV therapy in hospitals, but not in home care settings.
 Employers may offer these courses or sponsor the individual.
 Attendees must usually complete a course of self-study, which may include an examination prior to the course.
 There is also hands-on training utilizing mannequins.
 Course topics include the following:

-- Medication administration
+- Medication administration and infection control

 - Central line use